kqito/use-light-atom/README.md

 };
 ```

-Alternatively, you can use the `useMergeAtom` hooks.
+Next, you can use the `useMergeAtom` hooks as following.

 ```tsx